EPISODE 1

 Gabriel: It’s gravel.
 It’s not paved.

 Michelle: No, it’s definitely not paved, but that particular portion gets muddy, and you can trudge through and they’re doing construction, and it’s kinda slow.
 I had decided to stay in this place.
 It’s another thing where, if I were to do it again, I would probably feel more comfortable, like, “I’ll just find somewhere to camp.”
 But at the time, it was like, “I don’t know what it’s gonna be like.”
 Maybe I’m just not good at this, like, maybe I’m just too nervous, because there was this couple that I met on the boat, also had bikes, and they had been going for like a month.
-I was like, “Where you guys gonna stay, cause the park’s closed?” and they’re like, “Ahhh, whatever, like, we’ll find somewhere.”
+I was like, “Where you guys gonna stay, ’cause the park’s closed?”
+And they’re like, “Ahhh, whatever, like, we’ll find somewhere.”
 And I’m like, “Okay, well, I’m gonna stay here.”
 But as the weeks went on in the trip, I got way more comfortable doing stuff like that, too.

 Gabriel: From what I remember, you’re a cautious person, because when we went on our hike, you didn’t want to go on your own, which is totally understandable.
 But when we went on our hike, you pulled out your little water filter.
-Michelle, one of the amazing things about Patagonia, as you know, is that all the water from every single stream is pristine and drinkable, and that, for me, is so incredible.
+Michelle, one of the amazing things about Patagonia, as you know, is that all the water from every single stream is pristine and drinkable.
+And that, for me, is so incredible.
 Anywhere you want, you just take water, you fill your water bottle, and you drink it, and it’s wonderful.
 It tastes so good.
 And we said, “Michelle. it’s okay.
 This is not polluted in any way.”
 And you said, “I know it’s probably the case, but…” and you were filtering your water.

 Michelle: I had a water filter.
 You know, there’s quite a lot of farms, and there’s cattle and things, and so that’s just what I was doing, and it didn’t take very long.
 I remember you guys being like, “What is this girl doing?
 This is ridiculous.”